 for depression, hires world-renown TMS researcher Lindsay Oberman, Ph.D. as Senior Scientific Advisor

 Dr. Oberman to assist with research, training and education on Transcranial Magnetic Stimulation (TMS) for treatment of several neurological diseases

-San Diego, CA – Achieve TMS, the nation’s largest and most experienced provider of deep Transcranial Magnetic Stimulation (dTMS) for the treatment of depression, has appointed Lindsay Oberman Ph.D. as Senior Scientific Advisor with responsibility for scientific education, data development and reporting, and the optimization of therapeutic treatment options.
+San Diego, CA – Achieve TMS, the nation’s most trusted and most experienced provider of deep Transcranial Magnetic Stimulation (dTMS) for the treatment of depression, has appointed Lindsay Oberman Ph.D. as Senior Scientific Advisor with responsibility for scientific education, data development and reporting, and the optimization of therapeutic treatment options.

 “While TMS is approved by the FDA for treatment of depression, and most insurances cover this treatment, it was also approved last week for the treatment of OCD and is being studied for treatment of other conditions such as autism spectrum disorder and PTSD.
 Dr. Oberman has over a decade of experience leading clinical studies that demonstrate how TMS impacts and ultimately helps normalize neural circuitry for patients suffering from these devastating conditions,” said Shashita Inamdar, M.D., Ph.D. and medical director and founder of Achieve TMS.
 “As part of her role with Achieve TMS, Dr. Oberman will be hosting symposia, webinars and training workshops for medical practitioners interested in learning more about the science behind TMS treatments.”

 “I am excited to be able to participate in ground-breaking therapeutic studies and interventions that help us understand neural circuitry dysfunction and brain plasticity,” said Dr. Oberman.
 “It is a rare opportunity for a scientist such as myself to be able to share the data and information we are uncovering with the broader medical community.”